 Has your state passed laws related to assaults on officials, officials’ liability or independent contractor status?
 Those three issues impact sports officials and the officiating industry.
 Many states have realized the importance of addressing those topics.

 Sports officials should be able to perform their duties without threat of personal injury, administrative hearings or litigation because of their game calls.
 Being a referee or umpire is no easy task.
-State legislators can show support for the men and women who officiate on the courts, fields and ice by passing laws to protect them.
+State legislators can show support for the men, women and children who officiate on the courts, fields and ice by passing laws to protect them.

 NASO has been bringing attention to assault, liability and independent contractor issues for years.
-The map, updated for 2016, displays the states that have passed laws dealing with those issues.
+The map, updated for 2017, displays the states that have passed laws dealing with those issues.
 There are currently 21 states that have officiating assault laws (including 19 with criminal laws and two with civil statutes), 16 with limited liability legislation and 14 states with independent contractor laws.
+In addition, two states — Idaho and Washington — have supportive resolutions for sports officials (not shown on the map).
 How does your state match up with others?
 If there is work to be done, consider getting involved in pushing for legislation.

 Pass Legislation in Your State